gaverhae/blog/blog/content/md/posts/2021-08-08-cwafi-8-fast-registers.md

 Besides the trivial unwrapping of `RegState`, there are two semantic changes required to the interpreter code to accommodate this.
-The first one is to change the computation of `max_reg` to include the literals:
+The first one is to change the computation of `max_reg` to include the hoisted constants:

 ```haskell
   let max_reg :: Int